Koolau Vista

 Listings mention amenities like BBQ areas, playground, manicured lawn, and picnic tables, but do not mention any pool, saltwater or otherwise.

 Strong, repeated evidence supports in-unit laundry at Koolau Vista.
-Multiple current remarks explicitly mention washer/dryer in the unit, including "washer and dryer conveniently located in the unit," "in unit washer/dryer," "Stacked washer and dryer," and "Full size LG front load washing machine & dryer in unit."
-This appears consistent across multiple listings and agents, not just a copy-paste MLS checkbox.
+At least 6+ current remarks explicitly mention washer/dryer in the unit, including phrases like 'washer and dryer conveniently located in the unit,' 'in unit washer/dryer,' and 'Stacked washer and dryer,' showing consistent support across multiple listings and agents rather than a one-off copy-paste error.

 No analysis available